 Posted on: Sep 26, 2018, | By Candy, WayKen Marketing Manager

-For a long time, manufacturers always associate rapid tooling with mass production, steel machined durable press-forms, and considerable capital investments.
+For a long time, manufacturers have always associated rapid tooling with mass production, steel machined durable press-forms, and considerable capital investments.
 And they ignore the fact that plastic injection molding is the ideal method for the production of a wide range of complex plastic components, and can benefit OEMs across many different industries.
 However, with the development of prototyping technologies, rapid injection molding has rightfully claimed its place among the foremost prototyping techniques.

 What is Rapid Injection Molding?

 Rapid injection molding process is technologically speaking the same as conventional injection molding.
 The main differences are in how the tooling is manufactured.

 First, RIM uses different materials for its dies.
 In conventional processes, the aim is to make molds as durable as possible so they are manufactured from hardened steel that is a real hassle to the machine.
 Rapid injection molding is used for a smaller amount of runs so it can use softer materials.
 A widespread option is aircraft-grade aluminum alloys.
 They have a strength that is similar to steel but it is much easier to machine and polish them.
 That cuts the tooling time up to 30% in machining and up to 2-5 times in polishing.

 Second, rapid injection molding dies can be redesigned easier.
 Molds for mass production injection molding are solid because fewer joints mean higher precision and longer life.
 Prototyping processes can sacrifice a little bit of precision to get better flexibility and that is why the cavity is manufactured as a separate part from the base of the dies.
 That way, if you need to make an adjustment, you can just remove the cavity and leave the rest untouched.